leehom59/GeekorsWP7Template/readme.md

 3.Press F5 to run this project.

-4.You will see this sample on your device or emulator named "Geekors WP7".
+4.You will see this sample application on your device or emulator named "Geekors WP7".

-##Usage 2
+##Development

 1.Your view(xaml file) must has one viewmodel that inherit from BaseViewModel.